aschilling-nv/dynamo/examples/custom_backend/nim/README.md

 curl http://localhost:8000/metrics
 ```

-Each time you hit the `/metrics` endpoint, the frontend will:
+The frontend will periodically (every 9.2 seconds in this example):
 1. Poll the mock NIM backend via the `runtime_stats` endpoint
 2. Parse the returned metrics
-3. Update Prometheus gauges dynamically
+3. Update Prometheus gauges

-4. Include them in the metrics response
+When you query the `/metrics` endpoint, you'll see the most recently polled metrics.

 ## Metrics Exposed